MatteoGaetzner/blog/content/articles/2025-06-02-conformal-prediction.md

 where $\mathcal{D}\_\sigma = \\{(x\_{\sigma(1)},y\_{\sigma(1)}),\dots,(x\_{\sigma(k)},y\_{\sigma(k)})\\}$.

-In other words, if you permute the order of the training points in $\mathcal{D}$, the score does not change.
+In other words, if you permute the order of the training points in $\mathcal{D},$ the score does not change.

 ---

 ## The Full Conformal Prediction Procedure

 In full conformal prediction, we “invert” a chosen score function to determine which candidate labels $y$ are consistent with our data.
-In other words, for each possible $y\in\mathcal{Y}$, we check whether inserting $(X_{n+1},y)$ into our dataset yields a conformity score that is not unreasonably large compared to the other scores.
+In other words, for each possible $y\in\mathcal{Y},$ we check whether inserting $(X_{n+1},y)$ into our dataset yields a conformity score that is not unreasonably large compared to the other scores.

 ### Notation